PegasusPIC/pegasustools/.github/CONTRIBUTING.md

 Nox handles everything for you, including setting up an temporary virtual environment for each run.

+# Adding Something New

+Adding a new function/class/etc is reasonably simple.

+1. Either create a new file in `src/pegasustools` or open an existing file.
+2. Add the new function/class/etc to the file.
+3. Open `src/pegasustools/__init__.py`, import the new function/class/etc and
+   add it to the `__all__` variable, see the existing examples in the `__init__.py` file for details.
+4. Write tests for your new code
+5. Write documentation for you new code.
+Documentation is in the `docs` directory, see the existing contents of that directory for how to do it.
+6. Run the linters and tests using Nox
+7. Create a Pull Request (PR) in GitHub
+8. Once the PR is merged you can trigger a new release/version by creating a new release on GitHub, the GitHub actions will take care of packaging and releasing your code.

 # Setting up a development environment manually

 You can set up a development environment by running: